 2. Create Local Listings

 Reputation has become a huge ranking factor and the stats really show that.

 Creating local listings is like signaling to Google that your business is well-reputed and is trustworthy.

 Don’t forget to have positive reviews and your business information as well.
 Google needs them 🙂

-3. Maintain Consistent NAP (Name, Address, Phone Number)
+3. Maintain Consistent NAP (Name, Address and Phone Number)

-After you have created a Google My Business Listing and local citations, next is to make sure you have maintained a consistent NAP throughout these listings.
+After you have created a Google My Business Listing and local citations, next up in the local SEO strategies is to make sure you have maintained consistent information about your business throughout these listings.

 So how do you go about this?
 Well, very simple here.
-Maintain the same information on every local listing, your site and each and every place where your local site is mentioned – make them all the same as your GMB.
+Maintain the same information on every local listing, your site and each and every place where your local site is mentioned – make them all the same as your GMB listing

-So you have your GMB and local citations set up next is to encourage people to leave reviews on your listings.
+So you have your GMB and citations in the business directories.
+Next tip to improve local ranking is to encourage people to leave online reviews on your listings.

 One of the best ways to get reviews is to politely ask your customers after the service or once they received the products.